In the last post we learnt about the GREASE-FALL, which is “how to distribute the fats in order to obtain a specific kind of cream”.

-In this post we are going to go a step forward: we will learn about the fatty acids inside the natural fats (oil or butter).
-This will help you to formulate, specially if you suffer of acne.
+In this post we are going to go a step forward: we will learn about the fatty acids inside the natural fats (oils or butters).
+This will help you formulate keeping an eye specially to acne problems.

 1) Saturated fatty acids: